ValentinETHZ/FoDS_G05_CvD/README.md

 ### Reproducibility
 The script saves model results to `output/results.pkl` after the first run.
 On subsequent runs, results are loaded from this file for fast plotting and analysis.
 To rerun all models and feature importance analysis, delete `output/results.pkl` and run `python main.py` again.

+### Data Exploration and Hyperparameter Tuning
+Exploratory data analysis (EDA) and data overview are performed in support/data_overview_EDA.ipynb.
+Hyperparameter tuning for each model is implemented in the support/ folder (e.g., rf_tuning.py, knn_tuning.py, etc.).
+These scripts and notebooks are provided for transparency and reproducibility, but are not required to run the main pipeline.

 ## Data
 The dataset contains 70,000 rows of patient data with the following features: